 While much of what I'm talking about applies mostly to local, non-union, college, high school auditions, surprisingly enough, I've seen some of it from Broadway "professionals" as well.

 So here are five ways that auditioners can show respect to the folks who are auditioning for them.

 1. Give us your undivided attention

 You might be surprised to know how quickly casting teams make a decision regarding your audition.
 Sometimes it's the moment you're done singing or speaking, sometimes it's the moment you begin and sometimes it's even when you first walk in the door.

-Given this, especially if it's going to be a "no", some audtioners tune you out and stop paying attention all together.
-Whether its fiddling with resumes, doodling or even looking at their phones, they're not giving you the time of day while you're still auditioning.
+Given this, especially if it's going to be a "no", some auditioners tune you out and stop paying attention altogether.
+Whether it's fiddling with resumes, doodling or even looking at their phones, they're not giving you the time of day while you're still auditioning.

 They're giving you 100%, so you could at least meet them halfway, even if it's not going to work out.